 Vembu recently released version 3.9 of their backup solution, called Vembu Backup and Disaster Recovery Suite.
-In addition, soon after the release, they launched version 3.9.1 which started the new era for Vembu.
-For the first time, they introduced Standard edition which brings new edition closer to an SMB market.
-The new pricing for the SMB market is hard to beat and is sure to capture the attention of SMB’s which will eventually lead to a tough competition amongst the established vendors.
-Take a look at this article to know more on Vembu Standard Edition.
+In addition, soon after the release, they launched version 3.9.1 which started a new era for Vembu.
+For the first time, they introduced the Standard edition which brings the new edition closer to an SMB market.
+The new pricing for the SMB market is hard to beat and is sure to capture the attention of SMB which will eventually lead to tough competition amongst the established vendors.
+Take a look at this article to know more about Vembu Standard Edition.

 There was a trend with the backup when most companies virtualized their infrastructure, there was this backup to the disk mantra.
 Prices of hard drives have fallen significantly.
-Availability of cheap NAS boxes and affordable deduplication either with the backup product or with the Windows server, enabled backup to disk to really become available to everyone.
-It really is very simple to deal with and restores are fast.
+The availability of cheap NAS boxes and affordable deduplication either with the backup product or with the Windows server, enabled backup to disk to really become available to everyone.
+It really is quite simple to deal with and restores are fast.
 Also having multiple locations for the backup is possible.

 New features in Vembu BDR Suite 3.9.0

 - Native tape support – You can now create a bulletproof backup strategy.
-With tape as an additional type of media, you can store tapes for long-term archiving or you can use them as off-site part of the strategy.
+With tape as an additional type of media, you can store tapes for long-term archiving, or you can use them as an off-site part of the strategy.
 Tapes are still known to be best for long-term archiving.
-You can create media pools for a different type of schedules, for example, Monthly, Weekly, and Daily.
+You can create media pools for different types of schedules, for example, Monthly, Weekly, and Daily.

-- Backup Encryption – to increase security even further, you can now encrypt your backups on a per job basis.
+- Backup Encryption – to increase security even further, you can now encrypt your backups on a per-job basis.
 Now, you can select a password when you start a new backup with the backup wizard or you can also set a password for a specific backup job.
 Passwords are encrypted with AES-256 bit encryption algorithm which is very secure.
-If you wonder how you perform a restore with encrypted backup, all you have to do is to enter a password when you start a restore job.
+If you wonder how you perform a restore with encrypted backup, all you must do is enter a password when you start a restore job.

 - Quick VM Recovery on ESXi – In previous versions, Quick VM recovery on ESXi was only possible for VMware Backups.
 With the latest version, you can quickly boot the Hyper-V Backup and Windows Image Backup directly from the backup repository on the ESXi hypervisor as well as on Hyper-V and KVM

-- Auto Authorization ar OffisteDR Server – with the latest version, Vembu made sure that security for the Offsite DR backup server is top notch.
-Currently, it may be possible that data is corrupted if the server receives data from the unknown backup server.
-With the latest release, Vembu’s auto authorization will create a unique passkey, which only authorized backup server can use to connect and replicate data.
+- Auto Authorization ar OffisteDR Server – with the latest version, Vembu made sure that security for the Offsite DR backup server is top-notch.
+Currently, it may be possible that data is corrupted if the server receives data from an unknown backup server.
+With the latest release, Vembu’s auto authorization will create a unique passkey, which only the authorized backup servers can use to connect and replicate data.

 - Pre and Post Commands – Some organizations require that special procedures are started before the backup occurs or after the backup is complete.
-One example is a script which creates a dump of the database and by using 7zip compresses a data to the minimum.
-With the latest version, Vembu has included a separate wizard which you can use to handle pre and post scripts.
+One example is a script that creates a dump of the database and by using 7zip compresses data to the minimum.
+With the latest version, Vembu has included a separate wizard which you can use to handle pre and post-scripts.
 You can go to the Settings tab, Advanced options – Pre/Post commands.
 That way if you use scripts in your organizations, you can now integrate that part of the backup with Vembu as well.

 Before Vembu 3.9.1 there were only two editions.
 Enterprise and Free edition.
-With the latest release, Vembu created Standard edition which is geared towards SMB market where the budget is scarce.
+With the latest release, Vembu created the Standard edition which is geared towards the SMB market where the budget is scarce.

-Interestingly, Standard edition still supports an unlimited number of virtual VM’s and has practically no limit on the size of the clients datacenter.
-It also boasts features that Vembu is known for like fast VM recovery, granular recovery and Instant file recovery among others.
+Interestingly, the Standard edition still supports an unlimited number of virtual VMs and has practically no limit on the size of the client’s data center.
+It also boasts features that Vembu is known for like fast VM recovery, granular recovery, and Instant file recovery, among others.

-The main limit of Standard edition is lack of some enterprise features like VM Replication, Tape backup, GFS retention, automated backup recovery, LAN Free data transfer among others.
-As standard edition is geared towards small business where the budget for IT is tiny, it is logical that SMB’s don’t own Tape library or off-site location for replication.
+The main limit of the Standard edition is the lack of some enterprise features like VM Replication, Tape backup, GFS retention, automated backup recovery, and LAN Free data transfer among others.
+As the standard edition is geared towards a small business where the budget for IT is tiny, it is logical that SMBs don’t own a Tape library or off-site location for replication.
 More on Standard edition vs Enterprise is available on this link.

 What about the Standard edition pricing?
 That is the best part: